Protein:

 Once preheated, spray the grill grates with the cooking spray or lightly coat with vegetable oil.
 For this recipe we used our Cooking Steel griddle on our Gateway Drum smoker to really help crisp up the skin.
 If you do not have a griddle that works with your grill or smoker, you can also cook on the flat side of a GrillGrate or just directly on the grill.

 Cooking the chicken wings in your oven, with a Cooking Steel, also works wonderfully for some perfectly crispy party wings, for those that do not want to use a grill or smoker.
+The seasoned wings can also by cooked on a well-oiled cookie sheet.

 Place the chicken wings on the grill or smoker and cook for 15-17 minutes.